Limulo/website-restyle2016/_posts/2016-12-26-midi-interface.md

 We can see clearly the **144** byte and, because its value is greater than _127_, we know it's a _Status Byte_ and a **Note ON** status byte in particular.

-We also know that the MIDI channel we are receiving messages from is the channel **1**, _0_ in binary; actaully, the _Status Byte_ contains both the status information and the MIDI channel number.
+We also know that the MIDI channel we are receiving messages from is the channel **1**, _0_ in binary; actually, the _Status Byte_ contains both the status information and the MIDI channel number.
 In our case:

 $$ 144 + 0 = 144 $$